klaytn/klaytn-docs/docs/learn/computation/execution-model.md

 A smart contract can be created in the Klaytn blockchain by sending a transaction to an empty address with the binary as data.
 The binary can be in various formats; however, Klaytn currently supports one binary format, EVM bytecode.
 It is worth pointing out that this transaction requires a payment for execution.
 The account balance on the sender's account will be reduced according to the transaction fee model after the transaction has been stored in a block.
 After some time, the transaction should appear in a block, which confirms that the state it entails reached a consensus.
 At this point, the smart contract now exists in the Klaytn blockchain.
 - As [eip-3541](https://eips.ethereum.org/EIPS/eip-3541) is brought at the Kore hardfork, deployment of a new code starting with the 0xEF byte is not allowed.
-- As [eip-3860](https://eips.ethereum.org/EIPS/eip-3541) is brought at the Shanghai hardfork, deployment of a new code is rejected if the length exceeds 49152 bytes and the length of the new code cannot exceed 24576 bytes.
+- As [eip-3860](https://eips.ethereum.org/EIPS/eip-3860) is brought at the Shanghai hardfork, deployment of a new code is rejected if the initcode length exceeds 49152 bytes and the length of the new contract code cannot exceed 24576 bytes.
 - SCA overwriting over EOA is enabled after Shanghai hardfork.

 ### Executing Smart Contracts <a id="executing-smart-contracts"></a>